Posts tagged dance

 5 Ways to Empower Change by Quieting Your Negative Self-Talk

-During a weekly Executive Mom Nest coaching session, Leesa Askew, incredible colleague, Nest Advisor, and Transformational Coach, presented ideas about making your mindset an asset.
+During a weekly Executive Mom Nest coaching session, Leesa Askew, an incredible colleague, Nest Advisor, and Transformational Coach, presented ideas about making your mindset an asset.
 To do that, she shared ways to “change the channel…change the programming.”
 Leesa learned these ANTS-busting strategies from Dr. Daniel Amen.

 1. Write Affirmations